 Storms and Saguaros Workshops

 - Photograph Southern Arizona during the height of the monsoon season.
 Expect big storms, lightning, and dramatic light!

 - Resident storm photographer Greg McCown has extensive experience following the weather patterns and knows the best spots to shoot.
-Both he and pro-photographer David Swindler will be leading the workshop.
+Both he and Kathleen Gardner will be leading the workshop.

 - The itinerary is kept flexible so we can take advantage of everything mother nature throws at us.
 We'll follow the storms even if it means driving some long distances!